-Please note: due to Covid-19 regulations, deviations from listed teaching, examination and assessment formats are possible.
+Please note, deviations from listed teaching, examination and assessment formats are possible.
 There are no specific admission requirements for the modules, with the exception of the enterprise project and thesis, which require the successful completion of 24 credits.
 The modules are not transferable to other degree programmes.